 Freedom of speech, freedom of the press, freedom of…

 Many things that were quite normal on the other side of the iron curtain were slowly installed.
-They proved the other Eastern Block countries that socialism with a little freedom here and there was possible and quite pleasant.
+They proved to the other Eastern Block countries that socialism with a little freedom here and there was possible and quite pleasant.

 The government in Moscow strongly disagreed, so that on August 21, 1968, I woke up, looked out of the window, and knew that something was on.
 Usually, there was no tank in front of the small supermarket across the street.
 But now it was.

 Since I was five, I don’t know when my parents decided to leave Czechoslovakia, neither do I remember since when I knew it.
-I have the feeling that I knew it all along, but that cannot be right, it would have been far too dangerous to bring a five-year-old blabbermouth into the loop of a plan that could have lead to a little something like 20 years of prison.
+I have the feeling that I knew it all along, but that cannot be right, it would have been far too dangerous to bring a five-year-old blabbermouth into the loop of a plan that could have led to a little something like 20 years of prison.

 The Land of Milk And Honey